 institutions.

-Scott A. Horner, M.D. is certified by the American Board of Urology, and was recertified in November 2000.
-He is also a Fellow of the American College of Surgeons.
+Scott A. Horner, M.D. is certified by the American Board of Urology.

 [ back to top ]